mingyeeee/RUhacks2021/README.md

 ![AugmentEd](./computer-vision/img/logo.png)

-## How to Use AugmentedEd
+## How does it work?

 - Draw a picture of the experiment you want to visualize on paper.
 - A pre-trained machine learning model identifiess the drawing based on a trained MobileNetv2 Network
-- A virtual 3D model of the experiment is renedered and animated
+- A virtual 3D model of the experiment is rendered and animated
 - The animation is projected onto your piece of paper

 ![](./computer-vision/img/how_to.png)